Martchus/cpp-utilities/README.md

   required.
 I had to set the debugger path to use GDB, though.
 * You must *not* use the presets containing `mingw-w64` in their name as those are only intended for cross-compilation on Arch Linux.
+* To run integration tests of Syncthing Tray you need to have `syncthing.exe` in the `PATH` or set the environment variable `SYNCTHING_PATH` accordingly.

 ###### Building with MSVC
 To build with MSVC you can use the `win-x64-msvc-static` preset.
 This preset (and all presets inheriting from it) need